The UN adopts a resolution backing efforts to ensure artificial intelligence is safe

 European Union lawmakers gave final approval March 13 to the world's first comprehensive AI rules, which are on track to take effect by May or June after a few final formalities.

 Countries around the world, including the U.S. and China, and the Group of 20 major industrialized nations are also moving to draw up AI regulations.
-The U.N. resolution takes note of other U.N. efforts including by Secretary-General Antonio Guterres and the International Telecommunication Union to ensure that AI is used to benefit the world.
+The U.N. resolution takes note of other U.N. efforts including by Secretary-General António Guterres and the International Telecommunication Union to ensure that AI is used to benefit the world.
+Thomas-Greenfield also cited efforts by Japan, India and other countries and groups.

-Sullivan told AP the United States turned to the General Assembly "to have a truly global conversation on how to manage the implications of the fast-advancing technology of AI."
+Unlike Security Council resolutions, General Assembly resolutions are not legally binding but they are a barometer of world opinion.

 The resolution encourages all countries, regional and international organizations, tech communities, civil society, the media, academia, research institutions and individuals “to develop and support regulatory and governance approaches and frameworks” for safe AI systems.